IPESE/REHO/docs/sections/developer_guide.md

 A suffix `_t` marks a time-resolved quantity, `_SP` a sub-problem one, `_MP` a master-problem one.

+### File formats

+AMPL code lives in `.mod` files only, and the data REHO ships are `.csv` files, semicolon-separated, read by the Python layer and sent to AMPL as parameters — the SIA 2024 norms, `sia2024_data.xlsx`, are the one exception.
+There are no AMPL `.dat` or `.run` files: a value that the model derives from the data, such as the temperature of a stream following the heating load, is a parameter defined in a `.mod` file (see {data}`~reho.model.sub_problem.MODEL_STREAMS_TEMPERATURE`).

 ### Configuration is data

 The three option dictionaries (`method`, `scenario`, `DW_params`) have their